+'''

-init (shell=None, kwargs)
+init(shell=None, kwargs)

+Create a configurable given a config config.

+'''

-- config (Config) If this is empty, default values are used.
-If config is a Config instance, it will be used to configure the instance. - parent (Configurable instance, optional) The parent Configurable instance of this object.
+• config (Config) - If this is empty, default values are used.
+If config is a Config instance, it will be used to configure the instance.

+• parent (Configurable instance, optional) - The parent Configurable instance of this object.

-Subclasses of Configurable must call the () method of Configurable before doing any-thing else and using super():
+Subclasses of Configurable must call the init () method of Configurable before doing anything else and using super():